 Offer your child the opportunity to contribute to the life of your family

-Are you really doing your children a favour when you offer to do everything for them?
+Are you really favouring your children when you offer to do everything for them?
 Will this help your child develop the real sense of self-esteem that comes when they are trusted to make a real contribution?
 Independence is one of the greatest drives for the growing child.
 How can you help your child at home to develop and demonstrate their abilities?

 Involve your child in family decisions

 Let them be part of the team.
 Find ways to involve your children in making decisions appropriate to your family.
-When the child is small they could help decide what to have for dinner, or whether to go to the park or the beach.
-Older children can do research on the internet to inform family on decisions like pricing holiday destinations, finding the cheapest computer deal, what movie to go to on the weekend.
+When the child is small, they can help decide what to have for dinner or whether to go to the park or the beach.
+Older children can do research on the internet to inform family on decisions like pricing holiday destinations, finding the cheapest computer deal, and what movie to go to on the weekend.
 Being part of the decision means children will accept the limitations of what is possible more gracefully,